Golden Days in Præstø, history brought to life.

 During the Golden Days festival, we will bring the town back to the 19th century, when it was created.
 We will revive the original inhabitants, who will populate streets, harbour and alleys.
 You will have the chance to meet famous Danes who lived or worked in the city or were frequent visitors.
 Meet for example the world-famous fairy tale writer Hans Christian Andersen and the just as famous sculpturer Bertel Thorvaldsen, both frequent visitors to Nysø Manor.
 Hans Christian Andersen wrote several fairy tales during visits at the manor.
 The wonderful fairy tale The Nightingale was one of them another was Ole Lukøje (Ole the Sandman).

 Artisans from the 19th century will invite you into their open workshops where you can engage in the historic work processes.
 You will be invited to see the picturesque houses and meet the citizens living there 150 years ago.
 You will be invited to concerts with music from the early 1800 composers of classical music and you can indulge in the folkloristic music from the time.
-All performed in the original 1800-hundrets warehouses.
-See also Hans Christian Andersen’s fairy tale Ole Lukøje as theater for children and go the beautiful marketplace where you can buy arts and crafts.
+All performed in the original 1800-hundrets warehouses or in the picturesque streets and places.
+See also a Hans Christian Andersen fairytale as theater for children and go the beautiful marketplace where you can buy arts and crafts.
 This and many other things can be experienced during the Golden Days Festival.
 When hunger strikes, restaurants and pop-up cafes will offer a variety of 19th-century dishes in authentic settings.

 The history of Præstø